-The Fund is exposed to the risk of changes in valuation of its investments due to fluctuations in interest rates, prices in the fixed-income markets and equity markets.
-Additionally, the prices of individual bonds, other fixed-income securities and shares in which the Fund invests, can also fluctuate.
+The Fund is exposed to the risk of changes in valuation of its investments due to fluctuations in equity markets.
+Additionally, the prices of equities in which the Fund invests can also fluctuate.
 The Fund may use derivatives for the purpose of hedging, efficient portfolio management, and increasing returns.
 The use of derivatives may involve leverage, which increases the Fund's sensitivity to market movements.

 The Fund invests in investment funds and, through these funds, is indirectly exposed to market risk.
-The market risk described below relates to the Fund's own investments in equities, bonds, and other fixed-income securities, as well as derivatives.
+The market risk described below relates to the Fund's own investments in equities and derivatives.